Skip to main content

 Azure Create A Resource

-1. Click on the "+ Create a resource" button.
+1. Click the "+ Create a resource" button in the Azure portal dashboard.

-3. Click the "Create" button to start configuring your web app.
+3. Click the "Create" button to begin configuring your web application.

 Azure Configure Web App